Mohammad Sidique Khan: Biography

-Born in St James's University Hospital, Leeds, Khan grew up in Beeston but moved to Lees Holm in Dewsbury, near Leeds in early 2005.
-His father, Tika Khan, a foundry worker, was born in Pakistan.
-His mother is Mamida Begum.
-He received his secondary education at South Leeds High School, formerly the Matthew Murray High School, which was also attended by Hasib Hussain, another 7 July bus bomber.
+Born at St James's University Hospital in Leeds, Khan grew up in Beeston, where he attended primary school.
+His parents, originally from Rawalpindi, were amongst the first Pakistanis to settle in West Yorkshire.
+His father Tika Khan was a foundry worker and his mother is Mamida Begum; both were followers of the Sufi-oriented Barelvi movement, and described as "very liberal".
+Khan, the youngest of four children, was known by his middle name and nicknamed "Sid".
+Khan received his secondary education at South Leeds High School, formerly the Matthew Murray High School, which was also attended by Hasib Hussain, another 7 July bus bomber.
 After completing his secondary education, he attended Leeds Metropolitan University as a business major.
-It was during his time at university that he met his wife Hasina Patel and first became interested in extremist Islam.
-Khan had a daughter.